Gregory Cromwell, 1st Baron Cromwell: A gathering storm

 The wave of success was to be short-lived for Thomas Cromwell.
 Stephen Gardiner, Bishop of Winchester, a traditionalist conservative, was determined to destroy his arch-enemy, Cromwell, by accusing him of supporting heretical preachers, thereby undoing his programme of religious reforms.
 At the same time, Cromwell's political rival and religious conservative, Thomas Howard, 3rd Duke of Norfolk, who had pushed hard for the Act of Six Articles to be passed in Parliament, was rising in favour and fast becoming a threat.
 The Act of Six Articles, which reaffirmed certain Catholic principles in Henry VIII's Church of England, had been passed in May 1539.
 Henry VIII had now drawn a line in the sand on religious reform and Cromwell found himself in an untenable position with regard to his reformist policies.
-French Ambassador, Charles de Marillac noted "the division among this King's ministers, who are trying to destroy each other."
+French Ambassador Charles de Marillac noted "the division among this King's ministers, who are trying to destroy each other."
 Cromwell's party seemed to have the upper hand, however the situation was about to take a turn for the worse.

 Cromwell was safe only as long as he retained royal favour.
-However, the king had found his new wife Anne of Cleves particularly unappealing and as she was no longer of any political use he wanted a divorce.
+However, the King had found his new wife Anne of Cleves particularly unappealing and as she was no longer of any political use he wanted a divorce.
 Cromwell realised that a divorce would result in a massive loss of face for him as the promoter of the marriage and its associated political machinations and that it could lead not only to his ruin, but also to the end of the Reformation in England.
-He made the fatal mistake of hesitating when the king asked him to look to a solution to end the marriage.
-Taking advantage of the king's marital discontent and Thomas Cromwell's hesitation over the divorce, Gardiner and the Norfolk together came up with a plan to bring down the Earl of Essex.
-Norfolk used his pretty young niece, Catherine Howard, at court, to distract the king; and while Henry VIII was distracted, he and Gardiner plotted their rival's demise.
-Stephen Gardiner entertained the king and the girl in his episcopal palace, while their agents were searching for any damning evidence that could be used against Cromwell.
+Taking advantage of the King's marital discontent and Thomas Cromwell's hesitation over the divorce, Gardiner and Norfolk together came up with a plan to bring down the Earl of Essex.
+Norfolk used his pretty young niece, Catherine Howard, at court, to distract the King; and while Henry VIII was distracted, he and Gardiner plotted their rival's demise.
+Stephen Gardiner entertained the King and the girl in his episcopal palace, while their agents were searching for any damning evidence that could be used against Cromwell.

-Feeling threatened, after the arrest of Bishop Sampson of Chichester, Gardiner and Norfolk decided to make a preemptive strike.
+Feeling threatened, after the arrest of Richard Sampson, Bishop of Chichester, Gardiner and Norfolk decided to make a preemptive strike.
 "Cromwell was accused of the sacramentarian heresy, or denial of the real presence.
-The charge with its overtones of anabaptism and anarchy, temporarily overbalanced Henry" and with the deposition by Wriothesley that implied Cromwell was stalling over the divorce, the king was persuaded to order Cromwell's arrest.
+The charge with its overtones of anabaptism and anarchy, temporarily overbalanced Henry" and with the deposition by Thomas Wriothesley that implied Cromwell was stalling over the divorce, the King was persuaded to order Cromwell's arrest.
 Henry was made to see his chief minister as an obstacle to Anne's removal and replacement by Catherine.
-Gardiner was more than happy to provide the king with the means to a speedy divorce and "false knaves", Richard Rich and Michael Throgmorton were easily procured to make further allegations to the king about the Earl of Essex."
+Gardiner was more than happy to provide the King with the means to a speedy divorce and "false knaves", Richard Rich and Michael Throgmorton were easily procured to make further allegations to the King about the Earl of Essex."